uncharted-technologies/trafficsolver/README.md

 Note that our traffic simulator demonstrates one way in which traffic can be represented as an RL problem; however, we encourage you to find alternative formulations.

+We have also included a a short and simple introduction to reinforcement learning in pdf format, which includes a brief explanation of how the DQN algorithm works.
+This introduction also contains links to more advanced resources if you wish to learn more.

 # Installation

 Python 3 is required.
 Clone the repo and install the requirements with: